 Through sand tray therapy, the child can express themselves creatively and freely.
-It can also help recreate scenes that reflect reality.
+Sand tray therapy can also help recreate scenes that reflect reality.
 Through this, it is easy to visualize how to eliminate the obstacles possibly.

 In sand tray therapy, healing through play and imagination can take place.
-It can help facilitate the exchange of deeper thoughts.
-Then, it can lead to an open discussion of emotions, thoughts, and feelings.
+Sand tray therapy can help facilitate the exchange of deeper thoughts.
+Then, sand tray therapy can lead to an open discussion of emotions, thoughts, and feelings.
 The family can connect on shared experiences as well as grow together.

 The stigma on seeking mental health and having a mental health condition significantly affects treatment for most patients.
 In some cases, psychotherapy and medication are not enough to provide progressive results.
 Your therapist and psychiatrist can help you choose suitable therapy for your family.

 Frequently Asked Questions